EthanAbdoo3/HC26-Abdoo-Ethan-Senior-Project/docs/proposal.md

 title: proposal
 ---

-# Student Organization and Event Hub
+# The Den: A Hub for Student Organization and Events

 ## Description
 - This project aims to develop a web-based platform that enables students to easily create, manage, and participate in student organizations and campus events.
 The hub will serve as a centralized space for student group communication, event promotion, RSVP tracking, and club administration.